Nursing

 The landmark evidence here comes from multiple sources.
 The Agency for Healthcare Research and Quality (AHRQ) confirms that lower nurse staffing is directly associated with higher patient mortality, based on studies controlling for institutional differences across academic medical centers.
 Each additional patient assigned to a nurse increases the risk of inpatient death within 30 days of admission.
 This is not marginal — it is clinically significant at the level of individual lives.

 Research highlighted by Nurseslabs citing the New England Journal of Medicine found that units operating below target nurse staffing had significantly increased patient deaths.
 When pediatric nurses cared for more than four patients each, hospital readmissions rose markedly.
 These are not abstract statistics — they represent preventable deaths in hospitals across the United States and the United Kingdom that could be averted with adequate staffing.
-For students writing argumentative essays on safe staffing legislation, this evidence base is the most powerful starting point available.

 Medication Errors: A Silent Epidemic